 Jim Koweek: Are Plants More Interesting Than Birds?

-A look at grassland plants and what make them unique in this part of the world.
-We promise all of the fun and no mind numbing boring technical stuff.
-This will be in a workshop/plant talk format and attendees are welcome to bring in samples, especially grasses, for Jim to ID.
+A look at some unique plants in the grasslands and maybe even some from the Sonoran Desert.
+Jim promises no mind-numbing technical stuff.
+This will be in a workshop/plant talk format and attendees are welcome to bring in samples to ID.
 Jim will have his book Grassland Plant ID For Everyone – Except Folks That Take Boring Technical Stuff Too Seriously available for purchase.

 Rick Wright: Sex, Science, and the Way We Bird Today